TobiasPSP/doneland_sources/README.md

 <details>
   <summary>Slight Symbol Variants</summary>

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

   <br/>
-> [!NOTE]
-> You may run across slight variations of these symbols, however for most practical purposes, you can focus on the four different transistor types depicted above and can safely ignore the rest of this paragraph if you are in a rush.
+You may run across slight variations of these symbols, however for most practical purposes, you can focus on the four different transistor types depicted above and can safely ignore the rest of this paragraph if you are in a rush.

->
->* **Diode**: Some FET symbols include a symbol for a *diode* (like above).
+* **Diode**: Some FET symbols include a symbol for a *diode* (like above).
 This often indicates *Power MOSFET* transistors that can handle huge amounts of currents.

->
-> * **Straight** line vs. **dashed** line: the FET symbol may show a *straight line* instead of *three separated small lines* (*dashed* line as seen in the image above).
+* **Straight** line vs. **dashed** line: the FET symbol may show a *straight line* instead of *three separated small lines* (*dashed* line as seen in the image above).
 A *dashed* line represents an *enhancement mode* FET whereas a *straight line* represents a much less common *depletion mode* FET. *Enhancement mode* FETs are "normally open" so by default, they are *off* (non-conductive). *Depletion mode* FETs are "normally closed" so by default, they are *on* (conductive).

->
-> * **4 Terminals instead of 3**: *FET* transistors *internally* use *four* connections, one on the left side and three on the right side.
+* **4 Terminals instead of 3**: *FET* transistors *internally* use *four* connections, one on the left side and three on the right side.
 They only *expose three* terminals though.
 So typically, the symbol combines two lines with the **source** pin (as seen above).
 Occasionally, you may find symbols with a separate *forth* exposed terminal called *substrate*.
 However, there are practcally no FET transistors available that in fact expose this forth terminal.
 </details>

 <details>